 Skip to main content

 The Identity panel in Settings has two fields.
-They feed every extraction prompt the AI runs, so what you put here shapes how the AI thinks about your meetings.
+They feed every extraction prompt the AI runs, so what you put here shapes how the AI thinks about your conversations.

 Your name